But like any tourist to Dublin will discover, there is so much more to Dublin’s gay scene than just the traditional gay bars and club events.

 - Liquor Rooms – Designer cocktails and sharing platters hidden away in a funky basement bar with a burlesque circus themed room, a conservatory room, and the ‘Boom Room’ with plenty of room for dancing, swinging, swooning, swaying and spotting under the bandstand.

-- Drop Dead Twice – Spread across two floors in the heart of Dublin’s Liberties with craft beer, cocktails, live music and great food.
+- Drop Dead Twice – Spread across two floors in the heart of Dublin’s Liberties with craft beer, cocktails, live music, and great food.
 Also, Dublin’s only BYO cocktail bar where you bring a bottle of your favorite spirits and their team of mixologists will use their expertise together with a wide range of fresh and homemade ingredients to create a selection of bespoke cocktails…What more could you want!

 - Sophies Bar @ The Dean – A luxe rooftop restaurant where you can pull up a stool and get comfortable at any time, day or night.
 Incredible views of the Dublin skyline with an amazing team of bartenders who really know how to create a world-class cocktail.
 Laid-back vibes during the week-days but on the weekends this is the spot to party til the sun-rises…which you can actually watch from the dizzying heights up here!

-Cruising and Gay Sauna in Dublin
+Cruising and Gay Saunas in Dublin

 In Dublin, the bathhouse/sauna scene has been particularly hard hit and currently, if you want to explore the naughtier side of Dublin there is now only one true gay sauna in Dublin to visit and two popular gay hang-out spots.
 Public cruising in Dublin was previously very popular but we do not recommend it anymore – outside of bars and sauna’s – as most well-known spots have more police patrols and wide-spread CCTV surveillance.